 Boots: Qupid–Beyond the Rack

 This top was another chosen item and I love how it fits.
 It is quite oversized and I probably could have sized down, but I kind of like it this way.
 It has a great boho vibe to it and it’s neutral so I love how easy it is to style.
-At first I was afraid that it looks a bit like a pajama top, but once I styled it that thought went completely out of my mind.
+At first, I was afraid that it looks a bit like a pyjama top, but once I styled it that thought went completely out of my mind.

 Top: Skies Are Blue–Golden Tote